 HANNAH FRANK, Songwriting, Guitar, Vocals

-Songwriter Hannah Frank has written songs inspired by American songwriters for over twenty years.
 Inspired early on by the raw elements of rock and roll tracing back to rural blues, she took the troubadour approach and wrote songs on acoustic guitar.
-Upon living in Chicago, she embraced electric guitar and soaked up urban blues, jazz and world music.
+Upon living in Chicago, she embraced electric guitar and soaked up urban styles including, jazz and world music.
 Her lyrics are full of imagery, characters and points of view.
 "My favorite time in music is when blues, jazz, gospel and rock and roll were pretty much the same thing."

 BEN E. MILLER, Bass